MITLibraries/slingshot/README.md

 $ docker run -p 5432:5432 mdillon/postgis
 ```

+You should also consider adding the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to your `.env` file and set these to any dummy value.
+While this is not strictly necessary, it will help prevent you from accidentally using your real AWS credentials during testing/development.

 Use [Tox](https://tox.readthedocs.io/en/latest/) to run the tests.
 You can see which environments are configured to run by default with:

 ```bash